-Her teaching profile concentrates on professional English and intercultural communication issues.
+Her research has informed her teaching profile, which concentrates on professional English and intercultural communication issues.

-Anne Kari received NHH's publication bonus in 2012 for her article in Applied Linguistics on expressing disagreement in ELF negotiations.
-She was head of department for the period 2013–2017.
+Anne Kari has held a number of administrative positions during her career, and was head of department for the period 2013–2017.
+She received NHH’s publication bonus in 2012 for her article in Applied Linguistics on expressing disagreement in ELF negotiations.